Red Skull: Johann Shmidt

-Post-World War II era

-Modern era

 Johann Shmidt's legacy continued to cause trouble by way of the Sleepers which are activated by his agents as scheduled.
 Captain America neutralizes all the machines in turn.

 Johann Shmidt is eventually rescued and revived from suspended animation in modern times by the terrorist organization A.I.M.
 The Red Skull quickly subverts a cell to his own ambitions of world conquest and the death of Captain America.
 He steals the Cosmic Cube after taking control of its Keeper's mind with a device he planted while shaking hands, and reveals that he ordered Baron Zemo to steal the bomb plane that led to Bucky Barnes's death.
 He had a rivalry with Zemo, and hoped to set his two foes against each other.
 Captain America learns, from the dying pilot of a plane that had been following the Keeper's plane, that the Cosmic Cube had been used to destroy the plane.
 Shmidt tells another A.I.M. member of his plans after getting a mind control device on him, then causes him to shoot himself.
 He fights Captain America again for the first time in years after getting the Cosmic Cube on an island.
 He begins sending Captain America to another dimension when Captain America offers to become his servant.
 The Red Skull encases himself in a golden suit of armor, and talks of creating a new order of knights.
 Captain America gets close to him while the Red Skull prepares to knight him.
 Captain America tries to get the Cosmic Cube, and in the fight the island splits apart from the Cosmic Cube's power, and the Red Skull falls off a cliff while trying to get the Cosmic Cube.
 When Johann reappears, he and Albert Malik start to antagonize each other while both claiming the Red Skull identity.
 Finally Malik is the victim of an assassination organized by the Red Skull, through a rogue agent of the Scourges of the Underworld.